-Moreover, larger players have a distinct advantage because they command greater influence with the retailers and, therefore, more easily modify pricing.
+Larger players have a distinct advantage.
+They command greater influence with retailers and, therefore, more easily modify pricing.

 From a branding point of view, consumer packaged goods companies have an extraordinary challenge.
 Most consumer packaged goods companies brand individual products or a categorical selection of products.

-Most consumers do know the brands it sells: Tide, Crest, Pantene, just to name a few.
-Most people also know Slim-Fast, Lipton, Vaseline, Bryers Ice Cream and Dove soap, but many do not know they are all made by Unilever.
+Most consumers do know the brands it makes: Tide, Crest, Pantene, just to name a few.
+Most people also know Slim-Fast, Lipton, Vaseline, Bryer’s Ice Cream and Dove soap.
+However, many do not know they are all made by Unilever.